May 11, 2023 Christine Leacox

 How to Get Improved Sound Quality in Your Videos

-1. FIND A QUIET LOCATION
+1. CHOOSE A QUIET LOCATION:

 We often accustom ourselves to noises that are regularly around us.
 Take a minute to close your eyes or focus your attention and see if there are any sounds you have subconsciously been ignoring.